-As early as 1961, the Ministry of Transport were complaining about the gates at Newport Pagnell having been left open, and three vehicles being seen abusing it in 10 minutes.
-This is particularly impressive when you consider how little traffic there was around at the time.
+As early as 1961, the Ministry of Transport were complaining about the gates at Newport Pagnell having been left open.
+They were shocked that three vehicles being seen abusing it in 10 minutes - particularly impressive when you consider how empty the motorway would have been at the time!

-At one stage rear accesses were considered so important to service area design that one service area considered on the M1 in the 1960s would have had both service roads bridge a railway line: a considerable investment for an optional extra.
+At one stage rear accesses were considered so important to service area design that one service area considered on the M1 in the 1960s would have had both rear accesses bridge a railway line: a considerable investment for what was basically an optional extra.

 Services with Rear Accesses

 Here is a comprehensive list of all the services with a rear access and the road they join on to.
 Several unbuilt services have been included if it was clear there would have been a rear access.

 UK services are listed first, with the three Irish examples at the end.